TaygaHoshi/tt-project/INTRODUCTION.md

 Furthermore, there are not many calculations to slow turns down during combat.
 Most numbers like damage of a weapon can be calculated beforehand.
 With proper notes, turns can get very fast.

-**Soft mechanics and rules for role playing** Exploration, inventory management, economy, travelling, interactions with NPCs and similar activities mostly have only general rules and suggestions.
-While no OSR, imagination in these situations can open up a good amount of possibilities.
+**Soft mechanics and rules for role playing**
+TT Project is a simplified take on modern TTRPGs.
+Exploration, inventory management, economy, travelling, interactions with NPCs and similar activities mostly have only general rules and suggestions.
+Imagination in these situations can open up a good amount of possibilities.

 # Theme
 TT Project is an alternate history fantasy game.
 This means we are not bound strictly by Turkic mythology and lifestyle from early middle age and before.
 Things can be added, changed and removed.
 I highly recommend reading the resources in the section below.